natmegsweden/meeg_course/tutorial_06_connectivity.md

 Connectivity analyses can easily lead to many connectivitions being estimated, which leads to a multiple comparison problem.
 A solution to deal with this is to narrow the connectivity analysis to pre-specified regions of interest, e.g. specific point on the cortex.

 In the following part, I have chosen three points in the brain defined by the coordinates below corresponding to points in left- and right primary-sensory cortex and V1/V2.
-You can take a look at the DICS figure above and find your own coordinates to use if you want?
+You can take a look at the DICS figure above and find your own coordinates to use if you want.

 ````matlab
 %% Define ROI